-Since November 2017 we have been distributing free ration to more than 300 tiger victims that includes children, widows and elderly people.
-They travel miles and come all the way for a relief.
+Since November 2017, till date, we have been distributing free ration to more than 515+ tiger victims that includes children, widows and elderly people.
+They travel miles and come all the way for relief.

 This effort gives us a lot of satisfaction and peace, not because we distribute free ration, but we make our day by making theirs.
 Their smiles have ignited our motivation and their blessings have turned into hope.
 We pursue these activities every month since we believe in the survival of mankind even in the remotest areas of West Bengal.